-The Treasury Committee was formed in May 2016 to provide visibility to the Board on the activities of our Treasury team.
+The Treasury Committee was established to provide visibility to the Board on the activities of our Treasury operations.
 The Committee provides informal support and oversight of Treasury.
-This includes monitoring performance, prudential management compliance, new product reviews. and alignment to the Corporation's strategy and risk appetite.
-The Committee also monitors emerging market trends, opportunities and risks.
-It consists of Liam Twigger (Chairman), J M Collins V (Non-Executive Director), Richard Hayes (CEO) and Sawan Tanna (Treasurer).
+This includes monitoring performance, prudential management compliance, new product reviews, and alignment to the Corporation's Strategic Intent, Charter and Risk Appetite.
+The Committee also monitors emerging market trends, opportunities, and risks.

+Membership of the Committee at year end comprised Liam Twigger (Chairman), J M Collins V (Non-Executive Director) and Richard Hayes (CEO), with Sawan Tanna (Treasurer) and Ronan Calleja (Deputy Treasurer) as permanent attendees.

 The Committee met four times during the financial year.
-Attendance of members at the meetings is indicated in the table below.
+Attendance of members and permanent attendees at the meetings is indicated in the table below.